mxro/web-api-example-v2/README.md

 Provides an example for a simple server providing a REST API, implemented in Jetty.

-This server can be deployed as stand-alone Java application or as a WAR to a Tomcat/Jetty server.
+This server can be deployed as stand-alone Java application, as a WAR to a Tomcat/Jetty server or to AWS Elastic Beanstalk.

+The Maven site for this project is available here: [https://mxro.github.io/web-api-example-v2/](https://mxro.github.io/web-api-example-v2/).

 ## About